clanofthecloud/cloudbuilder-tools/README.md

 # Compiling

-This project contains external tools used building the CloudBuilder SDK.
-You need to read information about the main project by refering to the [main page](https://github.com/clanofthecloud/unity-sdk) first.
+This project contains external tools used to build the CloudBuilder SDK.
+You need to read information about the main project by refering to the [main page](https://github.com/clanofthecloud/cloudbuilder) first.
 Then read further if you want to recompile the tools by yourselves, which is **not required in order to use the SDK** since we provide precompiled binaries.

 As described previously, check out the `cloudbuilder-tools` repository next to this (`cloudbuilder`) repository.
 Do not rename the folders, as they may refer themselves during some steps of the compilation process.